ryujin-akm/wandb-cicd/README.md

 # wandb-cicd
-This repo contains the resources for CI/CD with ML
+This repo contains the resources for CI/CD with ML.